Woutah/AutoConvert/index.md

 The **New AutoVC + MelGAN** model was retrained on the full VCTK dataset, using the MelGAN-spectrogram format and longer-sized audio samples.
 This improves audio quality significantly compared to the Griffin-Lim algorithm, while reducing the Vocoder processing time by 99,96% compared to **(AutoVC +) WaveNet**

+We encourage readers to try the tool provided in the github repository to generate their own samples.

 ## Short Samples
 | Source Speaker | Target Speaker | Results |